chriscoombs/aws-school-data-analytics/README.md

 ### Starting ETL Workflow

-Now we are going to start or ETL workflow.
+Now we are going to start our ETL workflow.
 ETL workflow is running on [AWS Step Functions](https://aws.amazon.com/step-functions/).
 With [AWS Step Functions](https://aws.amazon.com/step-functions/) we are starting our job in [AWS Glue](https://aws.amazon.com/glue/), verifying if our job has succeded and sending a notification (to be received by e-mail) to confirm job success.

 #### Accept SNS Topic Subscription
 When we created our resources with Cloudformation we have created a SNS topic where we are going to send messages when we have new data under the staging folder on our S3bucket.
 Go to your e-mail and confirm your subscription: